 When curing your crop, patience is the key.
 If you can wait long enough for the plants to air-dry, then you’ll be rewarded smooth, delicate, and potent buds that will get you high every time.
 Other methods for curing the plants are less effective and potentially more risky.
 For instance, using a conventional oven or a skillet to dry the buds takes longer and potentially reduces the potency of the THC.
 Whatever method you choose, it’s always important to cure the buds, if only to ensure that you’ll have a supply at least until the next harvest.

 Before curing, you have to grow some plants and purchase some seeds.
 Check out our seedshop for a wide selection of top-quality seeds.
-We ship to the United States, Australia and number of other countries.
+We ship all over the United States.
 If the order doesn’t get to you or the seeds don’t germinate, then you can get new seeds free of charge.